tristanls/discover/README.md

 ## Road Map

-### Which K-Bucket to use for lookup?

-When a transport emits a `findNode` event and none of the registered nodes correspond to the queried node, which k-bucket out of all the registered nodes should be queried? `k-bucket@0.2.0` now exposes `KBucket.distance()`, which ought to enable Discover to find the closest node that it has, and then query that k-bucket for closest nodes to be found.

 ### Multiple Transports

 There is really nothing that I immediately see that would be preventing use of multiple transports.
 It may be useful to implement a `contact.transport` field to specify which transport to use/prefer.
 For example: